Oral Hygiene Basics

 Flossing is essential for your teeth and gums

-At Asha Dental, we remind our patients that it is critical to floss on a daily basis.
-If you live in the Overland Park area and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard to reach places.
+At Asha Dental in Leawood and Lenexa, KS, we remind our patients that it is critical to floss on a daily basis.
+If you live in the Leawood and Lenexa area in Kansas and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard-to-reach places.
 Afterward, it is up to you to floss on a daily basis to remove food particles and plaque from in between your teeth.
 If they remain in place, you can develop gum disease which is both uncomfortable and dangerous to your oral and overall health.
 Gum disease occurs when plaque forms underneath the gum line and not flossing can lead to this.
 If you do not particularly enjoy flossing, buy a plastic flossing tool that you can hold and throw away once done.
 This makes it easier to get the job done.

 Selecting the right mouthwash

 When you use mouthwash, it is important to be sure that it is sugar-free.
 We also recommend using mouthwash that contains fluoride since this will help to kill any lingering bacteria while strengthening your teeth.
 Carry a bottle of mouthwash with you and rinse your mouth with it after meals, drinking a soda, or consuming coffee.
-As an Overland Park, KS dentist office, we understand that it is difficult to brush more than a couple of times per day.
+As a Leawood and Lenexa, KS, dentist office, we understand that it is difficult to brush more than a couple of times per day.
 Rinsing your mouth, however, is relatively easy, and everyone has time for it.
 Taking this simple step can help to reduce your risk of cavities and gum disease.

 How to prevent tooth decay